meghapsimatrix/simhelpers/README.md

 ordinary least squares (OLS) regression perform if errors are heteroskedastic?
 (2) how does the presence of missing data affect treatment effect estimates from a propensity score analysis?
-(3) how does robust variance estimation perform when sample size is small?
+(3) how does cluster robust variance estimation perform when the number of clusters is small?
 To answer such questions, we conduct experiments by simulating thousands of datasets from pseudo-random sampling (Morris et al., 2018).

 The goal of `simhelpers` is to assist in running simulation studies.
 This package provides a set of functions that calculates various